Pepcoders/Data-Science-Content-English/Web Scarping/README.md

 - [x] 3.
 Different Libraries for Web Scraping
 - [x] 4.
 Basics of HTML and HTML Parse Tree
 - [x] 5.
 HTTP Requests and Responses
 - [ ] 6.
-GET and POST Requests Using the Requests Library
+GET and POST Requests
 - [ ] 7.
-Handling Redirects with the Requests Library
+Handling Redirects
 - [ ] 8.
 Module Summary
 ### 3. Getting Started with BeautifulSoup
 - [ ] 1.
 Module Overview
 - [ ] 2.
 Introducing Beautiful Soup
 - [ ] 3.
-Extracting Specific Page Elements
+Extracting Page Elements
 - [ ] 4.
-Filtering Elements Using Find and Find All
+Finding Elements Using Find and Find All
 - [ ] 5.
-Searching and Filtering Using Custom Functions
+Filtering Using Custom Functions
 - [ ] 6.
 Extracting Links from a Page
 - [ ] 7.
-XML and XPath
+Intro to XML and XPath
 - [ ] 8.
 Performing Advanced Search on the Parse Tree
 - [ ] 0.
-CSS Selectors Using Soup Sieve
+CSS Selectors
 - [ ] 10.
-Using XPath to Navigate an XML Tree
+XPath to Navigate an XML Tree
 - [ ] 11.
 Module Summary
 ### 4. Exploring Selenium with Python
 - [ ] 1.
 Module Overview
 - [ ] 2.
-How to Identify Java Script Driven Websites
+How to Identify Dynamic Websites
 - [ ] 3.
 Installing Selenium and ChromeDriver
 - [ ] 4.
-Importing Libraries and Creating The Driver
+Creating The Driver
 - [ ] 5.
-How to Find Elements with Selenium
+Find Elements with Selenium
 - [ ] 6.
 Clicking on a Button
 - [ ] 7.
 Extracting Data from a Table
 - [ ] 8.
 Selecting Elements within a Dropdown